 25 And three times in a year Solomon offered burnt-offerings and peace-offerings upon the altar which he built to the LORD, and he burnt incense upon the altar that was before the LORD.
 So he finished the house.

 26 And king Solomon made a navy of ships in Ezion-geber, which is beside Eloth, on the shore of the Red Sea in the land of Edom.
 27 And Hiram sent in the navy his servants, shipmen who had knowledge of the sea, with the servants of Solomon.
-28 And they came to Ophir and imported from there gold, four hundred and twenty talents, and brought it to king Solomon.
+28 And they came to Ophir and imported four hundred and twenty talents of gold from there and brought it to king Solomon.

 [v.2] - "as he had appeared to him at Gibeon" - Reference, 1st Kings 3:5.